affilicious/affilicious/readme.txt

 = Is there any free theme available? =

-Yes, you can start with our free [Affilivice Theme](https://affilicioustheme.de/downloads/affilivice/?utm_campaign=affilivice&utm_source=wordpress&utm_medium=faq&utm_content=faq-free-theme-available) which belongs to our starter packet.
+Yes, you can start with our free [Affilivice Theme](https://affilicioustheme.de/downloads/affilivice/?utm_campaign=affilivice&utm_source=wordpress&utm_medium=faq&utm_content=faq-free-theme-available).

 = Does Affilicious work with my existing theme? =

 Affilicious contains a feature called "Universal Mode" which allows you to run it on every Wordpress theme.

-= What is the starter packet? =

-The starter packet just bundles the free Affilicious plugin and Affilivice theme into a downloadable ZIP file.

 = Can I import existing products from Amazon, eBay and co.? =